Jodhaa Akbar: Plot

-An underage future ruler of the Mughal Empire is taught by Bairam Khan to rule mercilessly, killing defeated opponents after a battle.
-Years later, after another battle, the now adult Jalaluddin Akbar (Hrithik Roshan) defies Bairam Khan for the first time, deciding that mercy, respect and diplomacy will be his way of gaining influence.
+Jalaluddin, the underage emperor of the Mughal Empire is taught by Bairam Khan to rule mercilessly, killing defeated opponents after a battle.
+Years later, after another battle, an adult Jalaluddin defies Bairam Khan for the first time, deciding that mercy, respect, and diplomacy will be his way forward.

-Jodhaa (Aishwarya Rai Bachchan), daughter of Raja Bharmal (Kulbhushan Kharbanda) of the Amber State, is betrothed to Rajkumar Ratan Singh of Ajabgarh.
-Raja Bharmal announces that his son Bhagwant Das would be his heir and Sujamal (Sonu Sood), Jodhaa's cousin, whom she wants to be the king's heir instead of Bhagwant Das, will have to work under him.
-Sujamal, who is deprived of his rightful throne, angrily leaves the kingdom to join Sharifuddin Hussain, Akbar's brother-in-law, who has his own ambition of becoming emperor.
-Raja Bharmal makes a peace offering to Akbar, proposing to strengthen relations by his daughter's marriage to the emperor himself.
-Akbar agrees, but this breaks his alliance with the other kings of Rajputana, including Rana Uday Singh.
-Jodhaa resents being reduced to a political pawn as she wants to marry Ratan Singh.
-She writes a letter to Sujamal, entreating him to come rescue her from the marriage, but doesn't send it.
+Jodhaa, daughter of Raja Bharmal of the Amber State, is betrothed to Prince Ratan Singh of Ajabgarh.
+Raja Bharmal announces that his son Bhagwant Das would be his heir and Sujamal, Jodhaa's cousin, whom she wants to be the king's heir instead of Bhagwant Das, will have to work under him.
+Sujamal, who is deprived of his rightful throne, angrily leaves the kingdom to join Sharifuddin Hussain, Jalaluddin's brother-in-law, who has his own ambition of becoming emperor.
+Raja Bharmal makes a peace offering to Jalaluddin, proposing to strengthen relations by his daughter's marriage to the emperor himself.
+Jalaluddin agrees, but this breaks Bharmal's alliance with the other kings of Rajputana, including Rana Uday Singh.
+Jodhaa resents being reduced to a political pawn.
+She writes a letter to Sujamal, requesting him to rescue her, but doesn't send it.

-Jodhaa demands a meeting with Akbar and demands to keep her Hindu religion after marriage, and that a temple be built for her to continue her faith, with the intention of having the emperor call off the wedding.
-To her surprise, Akbar agrees, having received spiritual illumination.
-After their marriage, Jodhaa acts reluctant with Akbar and they do not consummate their marriage.
+Jodhaa requests a meeting with Jalaluddin and demands that she be allowed to practice her religion even after her wedding, and that a Hindu temple be built for her at the Agra fort.
+To her surprise, Jalaluddin agrees.
+After their marriage, Jodhaa acts reluctant with Jalaluddin and they do not consummate their marriage.
 He assures Jodhaa that they will let things fall into place.

-The initial progress Akbar is making to win his wife's heart is thwarted by a tragedy.
-The emperor's foster brother Adham Khan, the son of Akbar's nurse and nanny, Maham- Anga, murders Akbar's prime minister Atgah Khan to prevent his own war crimes from being exposed.
-In a fit of rage, Akbar has Adham executed by throwing him down from the palace roof, unaware of Jodhaa watching.
-The scene has her torn between fearing Akbar's violence and respecting his passionate love for justice.
+The emperor's foster brother Adham Khan, the son of Jalaluddin's nurse and nanny, Maham- Anga, murders Jalaluddin's prime minister Atgah Khan to prevent his own war crimes from being exposed.
+In a fit of rage, Jalaluddin has Adham executed by throwing him down from the palace roof, unaware of Jodhaa watching.
+The scene has her torn between fearing Jalaluddin's violence and respecting his passionate love for justice.